University of Georgia Marine Institute: Education

 UGAMI offers life-changing experiences for undergraduate and graduate students.
-Approximately 600-700 university students train there each year.
+Approximately 600-700 university students train each year.
 Students experience complete immersion in field-based academic studies, close mentorship by faculty who are experts in their fields of study, and engagement in a supportive community of scholars.

 UGAMI does not have any stand-alone degree programs.
 However, it provides many training and research opportunities.
 UGAMI offers undergraduate classes, provides research experiences for graduate and undergraduate students, and is a field trip destination for university classes from all over the country.
 Classes visiting UGAMI on field trips usually stay for two to five days, but some stay longer.
 UGA offers full-credit courses that take place entirely at the Marine Institute.
 As many of these classes take place during the summer, they attract students from many colleges and universities.
 Undergraduates in UGAMI's residential courses live and work alongside the institute's faculty and graduate student researchers, while taking courses in topics such as marine sciences, ecology, and coastal geography.
 Graduate students from many different institutions conduct thesis research at UGAMI for periods ranging from a few days to a few years.